signifyd/magento1/documentation/README.txt

 Magento Admin -> System -> Configuration -> Signifyd -> Signifyd

-Please ensure to enter a valid API URL and Key before enabling the extension.
+Please enter a valid API URL and Key before enabling the extension.
 If you do not have one of these details, please contact Signifyd support.